DJing

 A good DJ is always looking for new music, but how do you find it?
 Below are some suggestions we’ve come up with.
 Try some of these out and go exploring!
 There are so many good blues songs out there, you may find things we’ haven’t even heard yet!

-• Start a Pandora station from any of these songs, or one of your other favorite blues songs.
+• Start a Pandora or Spotify station from any of the songs in the sample playlist above, or one of your other favorite blues songs.

-• Spend an afternoon at Barnes & Nobel, Borders, or your favorite local music store, previewing CDs from the blues section.
+• Spend an afternoon at your favorite local music store, previewing CDs from the blues section.

 • Ask your favorite DJs who their favorite artists are right now, go on Amazon.com, emusic, etc, and look through related artists.